darrenjacoby/gutenberg-gestures/README.md

 The logic is as follows;

-- If the nested block is first in the group and is moved up, it moves the parent up.
+- If the nested block is first in the group and is moved up, the parent block is moved up.
-- If the nested block is last in the group and is moved down, it moves the parent down.
+- If the nested block is last in the group and is moved down, the parent block is moved down.

 Screencast demostrating this behaviour;